 Another advantage of this system is that you can create complete palettes for different lighting situations.
 For instance, in addition to the regular palette for a character, you could have one for that character in the rain using colours that are duller and less vibrant than the dry daytime colours, or yet another for using in a night scene.
 Using palettes linked to your character in this way allows you to instantly change its colouring to suit the mood and atmosphere of the scene without having to repaint each element.

 It is also possible to use colour swatches from palettes in bitmap drawings, although changing the colours in the palettes will not automatically update colours used in bitmap layers.
-Likewise, it is possible to create drawing layers with bitmap line art and vector colour art, all with the same palettes

 In animation, specific colours are used to paint each part of each character.
 In order to maintain absolute consistency, a base colour palette should be created for each character, prop and effect in the production.
 This is referred to as a master palette.